AlexSacMorane/PFDEM_ACS_MultiGrains/README.md

-# PFDEM_ACS
+# PFDEM_ACS_MultiGrains

 Phase-Field Discrete Element Modelisation with solute generation applied to multiple grains.

 ## Simulation presentation
-The goal is to simulate the pressure solution phenomena between multiple grains.
+The goal is to simulate the pressure solution phenomena (described by the following scheme) between multiple grains.

 ![scheme of grain-grain interaction](image/PressureSolutionScheme_WB.png)